 This one day (9.30 am – 5pm) course in Sheffield is aimed at instructors wishing to lead rides.
 The session will be a mixture of practical and theory.
+A course may be organised for a group .
 To book a place or get more information please contact Ken Woodhouse on firstname.lastname@example.org.
 The session will include a ride of about 8 miles so you will need a bike.
 The course will take place at Scotia Works which is located 2 minutes from the railway station.

 To enable participants to have greater confidence in their use of correct ride leading techniques through a mixed class based and experiential session allowing observation, practice and feedback.